Better-Call-Jason/nginx-streaming-server-app/README.md

     check status
     ```systemctl status nginx```
     `ctl + c` to exit
-    If Nginx is running correctly, you would see a green Active status.
+    If Nginx is running correctly, you will see a green Active status.
 - install nginx rmtp module
     ```sudo apt install libnginx-mod-rtmp```<br />
 - restart nginx